CommonAccord/Site-Org/Doc/OMB/CPBR_Act_Of_2015_Definitions.01.md

 11.8.sec=the types of {personal_data} foreseeably processed as customary business records;

-11.9.sec=the age and sophistication of individuals who use {the_covered_entity}ís goods or services, including whether {the_covered_entity}ís goods or services are directed toward {minors} or the elderly;
+11.9.sec=the age and sophistication of individuals who use {the_covered_entity}‚Äôs goods or services, including whether {the_covered_entity}‚Äôs goods or services are directed toward {minors} or the elderly;

 11.10.sec=the extent to which {personal_data} under the control of {the_covered_entity} are exposed to public view; and